kateyharris/AWS_RDS__Amazon_Vine_Analysis/README.md

 ![Snap14](https://user-images.githubusercontent.com/90797036/150045833-a9183fba-7990-4644-aaa8-b8db3c7e95b5.png)

 ## Summary
+51% of the reviews in the Amazon Vine program were 5 star reviews.
+39% of the the non-Amazon-Vine reviews were 5 star reviews.
-state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+There is a positivity bias for reviews in the Amazon Vine program.